History of Bangladesh: Independence movement

 The Awami League captured 160 of East Pakistan's 162 seats in the 1970 Pakistani general election.
 Nurul Amin won one of the remaining seats.
 The Pakistan Peoples Party, led by Zulfikar Ali Bhutto, won a majority of seats in West Pakistan.
 Yahya organised talks between Bhutto and Mujib to arrive at a consensus on the form of the future constitution.
 Mujib asserted his majority and intent to base the constitution on his six points.
 Bhutto's argument was that there were two majorities.
 The talks failed.
 Mujib rejected Bhutto's demands for a share in power.
 Bhutto boycotted the National Assembly session of 3 March and intimidated other West Pakistani politicians from participating.
 Bhutto requested that Yahya delay the National Assembly session.
 On 1 March protests and confrontations broke out when Yahya did this.

 Leftists in East Pakistan pressured Mujib to immediately declare independence.
 The West Pakistani government deployed soldiers to deter such a possibility.
 Mujib chose a middle-ground option by starting a non-cooperation movement.
 The movement was successful, freezing the machinery of government and effectively giving Mujib command over East Pakistan.
 Mujib announced that East Pakistanis would fight for independence but he simultaneously attempted to achieve a solution within a united Pakistan.

-Yahya Khan went to Dhaka in the middle of March as a last attempt to obtain a resolution.
-Bhutto joined him.
+Yahya Khan and Bhutto went to Dhaka in March as a last attempt to obtain a resolution.
 However, the three parties could not arrive at a consensus on the transfer of power.
-Yahya was willing to accept the Six Points and its demand for autonomy and also agreed to Mujib becoming prime minister.
-However, for Bhutto this was treachery to East Pakistan.
 On 23 March the Awami League told Yahya that he was to issue regional autonomy within 2 days or East Pakistan would turn lawless.
 While the talks were still underway, Yahya opted for a military solution for the problem.
 On the night of 25 March, Yahya secretly went back to West Pakistan and commanded the military to attack the core members of the autonomy campaign.

 On 3 March, student leader Shahjahan Siraj read the 'Sadhinotar Ishtehar' (Declaration of Independence) at Paltan Maidan in front of Mujib at a public gathering under the direction of the Swadhin Bangla Biplobi Parishad.